-2.4 Design Limitations or Restrictions
+8.4 Design Limitations or Restrictions

-• Names (resource names, Volume names, and such) defined in Bacula configuration files are limited to a fixed number of characters.
+- Names (resource names, Volume names, and such) defined in Bacula configuration files are limited to a fixed number of characters.
 Currently the limit is defined as 127 characters.
-Note, this does not apply to filenames, which may be arbitrarily long.
+Note, this does not apply to filenames, which may be arbitrarily long. - Command line input to some of the stand alone tools e.g. btape, bconsole is restricted to several hundred characters maximum.